sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app2.md

 - Import data to set up the lab.
 - Import an APEX application.
 - Review the application to see how you can make predictions on the fly.
-- Expose your ml model as a REST endpoint so any application can use it.
+- Expose your machine learning model as a REST endpoint so any application can use it.

 ### Prerequisites